yeojin-jung/yeojin-jung.github.io/index.md

 My research focuses on statistical methods for **high-dimensional and structured data**, with applications to problems such as spatial transcriptomics, graph-based modeling, and large-scale machine learning.
 I also work on **conformal prediction** and **data selection** for efficient training of large generative models.
 I aim to develop methods that are both theoretically grounded and practically useful for complex scientific datasets.

-Previously, I completed my BA and MA in Statistics, where I was fortunate to be advised by [Professor Jaewoo Park](https://sites.google.com/view/jwpark88/home) and [Professor Ick Hoon Jin](https://sites.google.com/view/jinius-lab/home).
+Previously, I completed my BA and MA in Applied Statistics at Yonsei University in South Korea, where I was fortunate to be advised by [Professor Jaewoo Park](https://sites.google.com/view/jwpark88/home) and [Professor Ick Hoon Jin](https://sites.google.com/view/jinius-lab/home).
 During my master’s, I focused on Bayesian approaches to autologistic models and functional regression.

 {% include_relative _includes/news.md %}